-Later this month, a little known, curious piece of Canberra’s cinematic history will be screened for the first time in decades.
+Later this month, a concealed, curious piece of Canberra’s cinematic history titled Demonstrator will screen for the first time in decades.

 Shot locally in 1971 on a $300,000 budget, Demonstrator remains the only feature film financed solely by Canberrans.

 Its commercial success was limited to the Canberra market, and it received a lukewarm critical response from a number of national media outlets.

 Despite this, Friends of the National Film and Sound Archive president, Ray Edmondson, says Demonstrator was thematically topical.

 “The idea that we had to have workable political relations with nearby Asian countries was becoming clear, and it draws on that.

 “It also draws on the idea of student demonstrations … I think half the ANU was used as extras.”

 Edmonson says Demonstrator was an early attempt to revive the industry prior to the ‘New Wave’ that hit later in the decade, when films like Picnic at Hanging Rock and Mad Max took the world by storm.